Religion, Conflict & Peacebuilding

 The study of religion in conflict and peacebuilding has been a major focus of Kroc Institute research since 2000, when Kroc Institute director Scott Appleby invited the first of 16 scholars of religion and peacebuilding to become visiting fellows at the Kroc Institute.
 Many of these year-long fellowships, which resulted in a substantial body of work, were funded by grants from the Rockefeller Foundation.

 Today, about a third of the Kroc Institute’s core faculty members focus most of their research and writing on religion, conflict, and peacebuilding.
-The work has evolved into 3 distinct strands: Contending Modernities, which examines the interaction of religion and secular actors in the modern world; Religion & Reconciliation, which explores the concept of reconciliation as a means to help people and societies emerge from civil war, genocide, and dictatorship; and Theology & Practice of Just Peace, a complement to the theology and ethics of just war.
+The work has evolved into 2 distinct strands: Contending Modernities, which examines the interaction of religious and secular actors in the modern world; and Catholic Peacebuilding Network, which seeks to enhance the study and practice of Catholic peacebuilding.

 Kroc faculty primarily working in this area include:

-Emmanuel Katongole, associate professor of theology and peace studies
+Emmanuel Katongole, professor of theology and peace studies

 Rashied Omar, research scholar of Islamic studies and peacebuilding

-Atalia Omer, assistant professor of religion, conflict, and peace studies
+Atalia Omer, professor of religion, conflict, and peace studies

-Jason Springs, assistant professor of religion, ethics, and peace studies
+Jason Springs, professor of religion, ethics, and peace studies